machinelearningnanodegree/stanford-cs231/solutions/kvn219/assignment2/README.md

 # Assignment 2

 ## Thanks
 Could not have completed the assignments without help from other github users who have open sourced their code for the class.
-In particular, much of the code in this assignment submission is based on repos provided by:
+In particular, much of the code in this assignment is based on repos provided by:

 >